cloudera/hue/docs/docs-site/content/developer/components/scratchpad/_index.md

 draft: false
 ---

-The lightweight SQL Editor also called "SQL Scratchpad Query" comes as its own `<sql-scratchpad />` Web component.
+The lightweight SQL Editor also called "SQL Scratchpad" comes as its own `<sql-scratchpad />` Web component.

 It is in **beta** and now is a great time to give it a try and [send feedback](https://github.com/cloudera/hue/issues)!